asaddun/adyawinsa/README.md

 ## In Development:
 #### Improve Over the Air
+- Create 4 swith button for Andon.

+## Release Change Log:

+### 4.0.4 Update
 - Add ability to do self-update over Internet by pulling binary update file from server.

-## Release Change Log:

 ### 4.0.3 Update
 - Add the ability to store the temporary data to the memory using FS file when the connection of sensor is problem, then send data again when connection is reestablised as a JSON Array format.